equipexcontinuum/equipexcontinuum.github.io/docs/index.md

 ---
 layout: default
-title: Index
+title: Accueil
-nav_exclude: true
+nav_exclude: false
 ---

-# Read The Docs Theme for Jekyll and GitHub Pages
+# Accueil journées CONTINUUM

 This is a port of the
 [Read The Docs](https://sphinx-rtd-theme.readthedocs.io) theme to